Wealthsimple Core vs Premium vs Generation (2026 Comparison)

 Getting Started with a Referral Bonus

-If you’re transferring a large portfolio to immediately reach Premium or Generation, you could qualify for the Referral Ladder Challenge with sign up bonuses worth up to $5,000.
+If you’re transferring a large portfolio to immediately reach Premium or Generation, you may also benefit from the Referral Ladder Challenge where referrers can earn tiered bonuses based on their friend’s deposit amount.

 Related Articles